This blog post contains affiliate links to resources I thought you might find helpful, at no extra cost to you. All

-- Create a modern day mixed-tape!
-You can make a CD with soothing songs or compose a cheerful playlist on Spotify.
+- Create a modern day mixed-tapec, by composing a cheerful playlist on Spotify.

 - Indulge your sick loved one with the essentials for ‘Stylish Pajama Days‘: a kimono or luxurious bath robe, comfy slippers and fashionable pajamas.

 - Buy some light reading material such as magazines, chick lits, thrillers, or a collection of heartfelt short stories for weary days.

 - Consider including gadgets that will make daily life more comfortable.
 Depending on the specific situation and illness, you could add practical items like a cute pill box, a beautiful colostomy bag cover or a stainless steel travel mug to your gift basket.